Hovenden House, Barn and Abolition Hall: Abolitionism

-The Fugitive Slave Act of 1850 increased the penalties for giving assistance to an escaped slave to six months in prison and a $1,000 fine.
+The Fugitive Slave Act of 1850 increased the penalties for giving assistance to anyone escaping enslavement to six months in prison and a $1,000 fine.
 It allowed slavecatchers to pursue a fugitive across state lines into every U.S. state and territory.
-Corson was involved in hiding Jane Johnson, whose escape exposed a loophole in the federal law.
+George Corson was involved in hiding Jane Johnson, whose escape to freedom exposed a loophole in the federal law.